msrodrigues105/RecipeIS-Recipe-recommendation-system-based-on-recognition-of-food-ingredients/README.md

-# RecipeIS
-Food recognition and recipes recommendation
+# RecipeIS – Recipe recommendation system based on recognition of food ingredients